MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_HierarchiesVersusMU.md

 The benefits of multi-user access are twofold.
 First, multi-user access gives advertisers or ad agencies the flexibility to invite others to their account while keeping ultimate control on day-to-day account management.
 Second, invitees are able to keep one user name to sign in to Microsoft Advertising, regardless of how many accounts they have access to.
 This setup allows a client to directly manage a Microsoft Advertising account and grant access to other existing users of Microsoft Advertising.

 Previously, some people may have used multi-user access to gain visibility into separate and distinct accounts that are organized under different manager accounts.
-If an agency or a large business inherited a Microsoft Advertising account (say, due to a merger), there was no way to consolidate two separate manager accounts into one parent manager account—until now.
+If an agency or a large business inherited a Microsoft Advertising account (say, due to a merger), there was no way to consolidate two separate manager accounts into one parent manager accountâ€”until now.

 ## Things to consider before merging separate accounts into one hierarchy